Karina Longworth: You Must Remember This podcast

-In April 2014, Longworth launched You Must Remember This, a podcast that covers lesser-known Hollywood stories from the early- to mid-twentieth century.
-Distributed by the Panoply network in association with Slate Magazine, there have been 189 episodes so far, all written and narrated by Longworth.
+In April 2014, Longworth launched You Must Remember This, a podcast that covers lesser-known Hollywood stories from the twentieth century.
+Distributed by the Panoply network in association with Slate Magazine, there have been over 200 episodes as of 2025, all written and narrated by Longworth.
 It has become one of the top film podcasts; the Washington Post called it "knowledgeable and laceratingly funny".
 Podcast Magazine gave the show five out of five mics.
 The show won the 2016 award for "TV & Film" at the Academy of Podcasters Awards and was a finalist in the 2017.
-The podcast's most talked about series to date was adapted from the unfinished memoir of Academy Award nominated production designer and film producer Polly Platt.
+The podcast's most talked-about series to date was adapted from the unfinished memoir of Academy Award nominated production designer and film producer Polly Platt.

 Personal life

-Longworth was born to a British father and an American Jewish mother.
+Longworth was born to Duncan Longworth, a British father, and Joan Lee Sheiman, an American Jewish mother.
 She married director Rian Johnson in 2018.
 She received a special thanks in the credits of Johnson's film Knives Out.